An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: The flow configuration

-We consider the viscous incompressible flow of a Newtonian fluid past a uniform circular cylinder of infinite span and radial dimension $a$.
-The interface between the cylinder wall and the fluid is under perfect hydrodynamic slip condition.
-The problem is best described in the plain-polar coordinates ($r, \theta$).
-The equations governing the flow are the steady-state, 2-D Navier-Stokes equations:
+We consider the uniform two-dimensional incompressible flow of a viscous Newtonian fluid past a stationary, perfectly slipping circular cylinder of diameter $D$ and infinite span.
+A schematic of the setup is shown in figure~\ref{fig:Schematic}.
+The setup is conveniently described in a polar coordinate system $(r,\theta)$, with $r$ and $\theta$ denoting the radial and circumferential coordinates, respectively.
+We consider steady flow, the governing equations for which are the stationary incompressible Navier-Stokes equations: